deanbgiving1/Territory/README.md

 Welcome to my program of the game Territory.
 This was written with Python 3.13, older versions might not work.
-Don't change any folder or file names, or the program will break
+Don't change any folder or file names

-To install the necessary libraries, run the following command: pip install -r requirements.txt
+To install the necessary libraries, run the following command in your command prompt: pip install -r requirements.txt

 To run the game, open command prompt and locate the directory which you saved the "territory" folder on your computer.
 For example
 C:\Users\yourname\Downloads\territory>
-If command prompt opens in C:\Users\yourname>,, use 'cd downloads/territory' to get there.
+If command prompt opens in C:\Users\yourname>, use 'cd downloads/territory' to get there.

 Once in the correct directory, run 'python main.py' and the game should start.
 It may be helpful to keep the command prompt open for the print statements that assist in playing the game